Dana Mladin

 BUDA CASTLE

-I’m taking advantage of the view from my room and staring at Buda Castle (the Royal Palace) from morning till evening.
+I’m taking advantage of the view from my hotel room and staring at Buda Castle (the Royal Palace) from morning till evening.
 No, not continuously 🙂

 It was built between 1247-1265 to serve as the residence of King Béla IV.
 Declared a historic monument, it was included in the UNESCO World Heritage List in 1987.